kvvsatyaravi/ismart-data-visualizer/README.md

 ```

 ## instructions
-1.)run main.py
+- run main.py
-2.)click select file or filter button
+- click select file or filter button
-3.)select order with nulls.xlsx file
+- select order with nulls.xlsx file
-4.)select any column and click show button you can see output in console
+- select any column and click show button you can see output in console